hill-daniel/drone-lambda-plugin/README.md

 # Drone Lambda Plugin
 ## Disclaimer
-Has been forked from the original [plugin](https://github.com/omerxx/drone-lambda-plugin), as it currently only supports us-east-1 region.
+Has been forked from the original [plugin](https://github.com/danielhill/drone-lambda-plugin), as it currently only supports us-east-1 region.
 Following features in addition:
+* AWS Lambda region is configurable with function_region within drone plugin configuration (see example below)
 * Actually fails when something goes wrong (exit code 1, which will let the build fail)

 ### The plugin utilizes AWS go-sdk to update an existing function's code; build your code, zip it with dependencies and upload it to S3.
 Then trigger the plugin for deploy.